How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 One of the most popular customer feedback widgets is the Rapidr widget.
 It provides an easy-to-use interface for both the customer and the company and is free for all its users.

 In-app surveys can be used to measure customer satisfaction and get feedback on specific features of the app.
-They can also be used for marketing purposes, such as asking customers to rate their experience with the product or service and ask if they would recommend it to friends.
+They can also be used for marketing purposes and recording customer experience metrics, such as asking customers to rate their experience with the product or service and if they would recommend it to friends.

 Customer surveys can be used for various purposes, such as understanding customer experience and needs or gathering feedback on new features.
 In-app surveys such as NPS, CSAT, and CES surveys are a great way to collect feedback from your customers easily and quickly.